 Graduate Certificate in Financial PlanningGraduate Diploma of Financial Planning

 Kaplan Professional has been proactive in our approach to the development of the following FASEA-approved bridging courses:

 Each bridging course can be completed as a stand-alone subject or counted towards Kaplan Professional’s FASEA-approved Graduate Diploma of Financial Planning and FASEA-approved Master of Financial Planning.

-Kaplan Professional’s six study period model provides you the freedom to study all year round, but most importantly, every postgraduate financial planning subject is available in each study period.
-This ensures you’re able to plan ahead and choose study periods that accommodate your professional and personal commitments.
+Kaplan Professional’s six study period model provides you the freedom to study all year round.
+It also enables you to plan ahead and choose study periods that accommodate your professional and personal commitments.
 With a new study period commencing approximately every two months, overlapping slightly from the previous, you can accelerate your study or ‘take a break’ depending on your circumstances.